matschaffer/knife-solo/README.md

 ## Description

-knife-solo adds a handful of commands that aim to make working with chef-solo as powerful as chef-server.
+knife-solo adds a handful of Knife commands that aim to make working with chef-solo as powerful as chef-server.

 ## Usage